 | Couples who have a great sex life have some similarities.

 The key to establishing long-term happiness with a person is for both partners to truly value their friendship and support one another.
 Both in and out of the bedroom.
 We know that couples are more emotionally attuned to one another when they are sexually satisfied.

 If you want your sex life to be more intimate and romantic, the emotional and physical intimacy issues between you and your partner need to be resolved.
 How do you overcome these roadblocks and create openness with your partner?
 Here are five easy ways.

 | Intimate Sex Talk is an Art Worth Learning

 The biggest obstacle to having great sex is first talking about sex.
 It’s not easy to do, though, which means that many couples choose to be vague with one another rather than be vulnerable and tell one another what their needs are.
 However, it is essential.
 Very few couples who don’t have open and comfortable conversations with one another about sex are genuinely sexually satisfied.

 If you want to deepen the intimate and emotional connection between you and your partner, having conversations about sex is the most powerful way to do it.
-It will give you and your partner a voice to express your likes and dislikes and give you the tools to work together to build the meaningful sexual relationship you are craving.
+This will give you and your partner a voice to express your likes and dislikes.
+It will also give you the tools to work together to build the meaningful sexual relationship you are craving.

 | Redefining “Sex”